 PMOFA is a general partner in the Master Fund.
 The Master Fund wholly owns PennyMac Mortgage Co.
-Funding, LLC ("Funding, LLC"), PennyMac Mortgage Co.
-Funding II, LLC ("Funding II, LLC), and PennyMac Mortgage Co, LLC ("Mortgage Co").
-Funding, LLC and Funding II, LLC are each the majority interest holder in PennyMac Loan Trust 2010-NPL1, PennyMac Loan Trust 2011-NPL1, PennyMac REO 2011-NPL1 and PNMAC
+Funding, LLC ("Funding, LLC") and PennyMac Mortgage Co., LLC.
+Funding LLC is the majority interest holder in PennyMac Loan Trust 2015-NPL1 (the "Trust"), which holds the mortgage loans for Funding LLC.